-How many times have you received “free” money in your account, knowing it was someone else’s mistake?
+Have you ever had “money accidentally deposited into my account?”
+Did you think you received “free” money, knowing it was someone else’s mistake?
 Raise your hand.
 (Higher – I can’t see them!
 Haha…).
 Okay, now how many of you went ahead and SPENT this money thinking you were being sneaky and could get away with it?
 Anybody?
 Anybody?
 Would you tell me even if you did? ;)

 Either way, the only money in your account that is truly YOURS is whatever YOU’VE put into it or earned.
 If someone else, or another company, accidentally xfered money in for whatever reason – it is legally NOT yours.
 I don’t know how much trouble (legally) you could get into, esp if you play the “I didn’t know” card, but either way I could tell you it would be a pretty stupid risk to take.
 Eventually, 99% of the times at least, it always comes back and they figure out whatever mistake it was they made.
 And when they go to pull back all that money, you better hope it’s still in there!!